 A psychoeducational group provides members with information regarding specific issues and is led by a qualified therapist.
 The therapist or counselor directs group meetings, sets goals, and delivers content through instruction.
 As the counselor takes on the role of a teacher, the relationship between group members becomes less important.

 On the other hand, process-oriented groups emphasize the group experience.
 The counselor is a facilitator rather than a teacher and leads the group in discussion.
-As members discuss and share in group activities, a sense of belonging and self-confidence can be gained.
+As members discuss and share group activities, they gain a sense of belonging and self-confidence.

 Common Characteristics of Clients